haxtonsale/LoadSoundScript/README.md

 # LoadSoundScript

-A SourceMod extension that provides a function that allows plugins to load soundscripts.
+A SourceMod extension that provides more soundscript functionality.

 ## Usage
 Loading a soundscript and playing one of the loaded sounds to a client: